1) The Mother Goose is a Grade 1 stakes race for 3-year-old fillies run at beautiful Belmont Park in Elmont, New York.

 4) The race was named for the filly Mother Goose.
 She beat males in the 1924 Belmont Futurity for 2-year-olds.
 The Futurity was the most important stakes race in America at that time.

-5) Nineteen fillies later named 3-year-old filly champions won the Mother Goose, including such greats as Davona Dale, Life’s Magic, Mom’s Command, Open Mind, and Go For Wand (to name a few).
+5) Twenty-one fillies later named 3-year-old filly champions won the Mother Goose, including such greats as Davona Dale, Life’s Magic, Mom’s Command, Open Mind, Go For Wand and Rachel Alexandra.
+The last was Untapable in 2014.

-6) Three-year-old champion filly Ashado finished second in the 2004 Mother Goose.
+6) Champion 3-year-old filly Ashado finished second in the 2004 Mother Goose.
 Susan’s Girl, another future champion, also finished second in the 1972 Mother Goose to a filly named Wanda.

 9) The great filly Ruffian won the 1973 Mother Goose by 13 1/2 lengths.

 10) The Mother Goose was originally part of the Filly Triple Crown (aka Triple Tiara) along with the Acorn and Coaching Club American Oaks (also run at Belmont Park).
-In 2010, the series was changed and the Mother Goose was dropped and replaced by the Alabama Stakes, which is run at Saratoga.
-The new second leg of the Triple Tiara, The Coaching Club American Oaks, will also be at Saratoga this year.
+Sky Beauty was the last filly to win the Triple Tiara in 1993.